luyadev/luya/docs/guide1.0/app-cmsproperties.md

 + Layouts
 + [Menus](app-menu.md)

-> If you access a propertie but the properties has not been append to this page you will get the `defaultValue` defined from your block object.
+> If you access a property but the properties has not been append to this page you will get the `defaultValue` defined from your block object.

 ### in Blocks